 This particular livery is better known in the aviation circles as the “Bowling Shoe”.
 Does it really need to be explained?
 I didn’t think so.
 Designed by Landor Associates, it was introduced in 1989 as a clean and modern evolution of the previous color scheme.
 IMHO, it’s a well-done red and gray version of the iconic KLM livery.

 The red and gray colors of the Northwest brand were retained, but they were arranged in a slightly more stylish way which accentuated the circular cross section of the airplane.
 An example of this would be the dark blue “cheat line” which extended the entire length of the aircraft.

-Instead of keeping the dark blue line constant width all the way across, the designers chose to increase it’s thickness towards the rear.
+Instead of keeping the dark blue line constant width all the way across, the designers chose to increase its thickness towards the rear.
 This created a nice wrap-around effect on the tail section and it was a very nice detail.
 It’s basically a more stylized version of the TWA livery of the time.

 Also unveiled with this livery was a new Northwest Airlines logo, which featured a stylized “N” in a circle with an arrow pointing in the “northwest” direction.
 Clever, eh?